2026 Risk Management Programs

 Objectives

-- Understand the compliance process for infection control compliance
+- Understand the inspection process for infection control compliance

-- List methods to protect patients, staff and family members
+- List methods to protect patients and staff

 - Prepare a post-exposure protocol based on current infectious disease tests and treatments